-NetEase (Nasdaq: NTES) is preparing to raise up to $2.5 billion in Hong Kong next month in the biggest stock offering in the city this year.
+NetEase (Nasdaq: NTES) is getting set to raise up to $2.5 billion in Hong Kong next month, which is slated to be the biggest stock offering in the city this year.

-The news comes as the National People's Congress (NPC) gave its Standing Committee the approval to enact a new national security law that would tighten Beijing’s control in Hong Kong.
+The news comes as trade tensions have hit another level as today the National People's Congress (NPC) gave it's Standing Committee the approval to enact a new national security law that would tighten Beijing’s control in Hong Kong.

-President Trump has been making rash statements about China on how it handled the Covid-19 outbreak, and now he is threatening to take action on the Hong Kong situation.
-The U.S. Secretary of State Mike Pompeo declared Hong Kong no longer autonomous from China on Wednesday, which could mean that sanctions are underway -- which could turn devastating for the global financial hub.
+President Trump who hasn’t been too pleased with China on its Covid-19 handlings has threatened to take action and has said "If it happens we'll address that issue very strongly."
+The U.S. Secretary of State Mike Pompeo declared Hong Kong no longer autonomous from China on Wednesday, which could be devastating for the global financial hub.

-Diana Choyleva, a chief economist at Enodo Economics told MarketWatch that if the U.S. were to end all privileges of the United States-Hong Kong Policy Act of 1992, "The Hong Kong economy would basically be gone.”
+Diana Choyleva, a chief economist at Enodo Economics told MarketWatch if the U.S. were to end all privileges under the United-States Hong Kong Policy Act of 1992 “The Hong Kong economy would basically be gone.”

-Nevertheless, "Despite the uncertainty out there, these offerings should be well bid.
-At least, the preliminary discussions with investors give us confidence," a person familiar with the NetEase and JD deals told Nikkei.
+"Despite the uncertainty out there, these offerings should be well bid.
+At least, the preliminary discussions with investors give us confidence," a person familiar with the NetEase and JD deals said, according to Nikkei.

-One Chinese giant is already considering leaving the Nasdaq.
-Chinese search engine giant Baidu Inc. (Nasdaq: BIDU) is considering delisting because it feels undervalued in New York, as reported by Reuters.
+Chinese search engine giant Baidu, Inc. (Nasdaq: BIDU) is considering delisting from Nasdaq because it feels undervalued in New York, as reported by Reuters.
 Baidu has held talks with Hong Kong regarding a possible listing.